 |Nothing unusual about a hundred foot scimitar, nothing at all|

-One thing the old eastern bloc countries do well is mad stuff by the roadside.
-I first saw it in the Czech Republic a couple of years ago, a massive wooden eagle in a field by the side of the motorway, but that was probably just an advert for beer or something.
-Romania moves things up a notch, and has proper communist-era monuments.
-And then you get things like this, which are hard to miss (unless your name's Mark, Simon or Steve):
+One thing the old eastern bloc countries did well was mad stuff by the roadside.
+I'd seen a massive wooden eagle in a Czech field next to the motorway a few years before, but it was probably just an advert for beer.
+Romania moved things up a notch, with proper communist-era monuments.
+And tanks, which are hard to miss, though Mark, Simon and Steve managed it.

 |Makes a massive scimitar look a bit weedy really|

 As we rode through Romania, we passed through poorer, rural regions and towns which seemed better off.
 In the villages there were very few local cars, most of the traffic was trucks passing through, and most people were travelling on foot, or the odd bicycle.
 In one village I saw an old woman pulling a gas bottle along on a metal cart.
 Kids appeared at petrol stations with empty drinks bottles to buy a litre or two of fuel.
 And people get wound up about foreign aid!